Kaden5480/poy-mod-menu/README.md

 ## Build configuration
 The following can be configured:
-- The path Peaks of Yore is installed at
+- The path Peaks of Yore is installed at.
-- Whether the mod should automatically install on build
+- Whether the mod should automatically install on build.

 Note that both of these properties are optional.